Platée: Performance history and reception

 The next production would not take place until 1901 in Munich, in a heavily adapted German version by Hans Schilling-Ziemssen.
 The French version reappeared at a production in Monte Carlo in 1917 but Platée only returned to France at the Aix-en-Provence Festival in 1956 with young tenor Michel Sénéchal as the queen of frogs, a part which Sénéchal took again in the revival presented by the Paris Opera at the Salle Favart in 1977, with Michel Plasson as conductor.
 The opera made its debut in the Netherlands in 1968, in the United Kingdom in 1983 and in the United States in 1987.
 The London performances, in a production by the English Bach Festival at Sadler's Wells, conducted by Jean-Claude Malgoire, featured Jean-Claude Orliac in the title role, with Henry Herford, Peter Jeffes and Marilyn Hill Smith.

 Platée appeared again at the Salle Favart in 1989 with Jean-Claude Malgoire as conductor, and in 1999 it was staged at the Palais Garnier in Paris in a production by Laurent Pelly that was later released on DVD, with Jean-Paul Fouchécourt, then Paul Agnew, in the title part, conducted by Marc Minkowski.
 The opera was also presented as a co-production of New York City Opera and the Mark Morris Dance Group, directed by Mark Morris during the 1997 Edinburgh Festival, a production that then toured to London and the USA.
 The opera was also staged by the Santa Fe Opera as part of the Summer 2007 Festival season in an adaptation of the Paris Opera production also directed by Laurent Pelly, with many of the same production team, and conducted by Harry Bicket.
 In 2014 Platée had a new production at Vienna's Theater an der Wien and Paris' Opéra-Comique conducted by Paul Agnew and directed by Robert Carsen.
 Its first performance in Australia was by Pinchgut Opera in Sydney, directed by Neil Armfield, conducted by Erin Helyard, with Kanen Breen in the title role, Cheryl Barker as Juno and her husband, Peter Coleman-Wright, as Jupiter.
+In 2023, the Zürich Opera House featured a new production of the opera staged by Jetske Mijnssen and conducted by Emmanuelle Haïm, with cast including Mathias Vidal, Evan Hughes, Katia Ledoux, Renato Dolcini and Alasdair Kent.